 Client wine reserves stored in bond are VAT-exempt as they are considered 'in-transit'.
 If you decide to remove your wines from a bonded warehouse they will become liable for VAT and Excise Duty.

-We always recommend discussing new investment with your tax adviser, to ensure you can benefit most fully from fine wine investment.
+We always recommend discussing new investments with your tax advisor to ensure you can experience the full benefit from investing in Fine Wine.